governance and ethics

 As a private UK company infirst Healthcare Ltd is not listed on any public stock exchange.
 Its shareholders comprise Biocopea Ltd (an entity within the SEEK Group) and five investment funds, four of which are represented by Invesco Perpetual Asset Management (one of the UK’s largest and most successful independent investment funds).

 The business is managed by a Leadership team with many decades of industry experience.
 This team strives to manage the business through the development and application of consistent and cohesive policies, guidelines, processes and decision making authorities.
-The Leadership team is accountable to the Board of Directors, which is chaired by Dr Lynn Drummond, formerly a managing director at N.M.
-Rothschild investment bank, who also has considerable experience in the healthcare industry.
+The Leadership team is accountable to the Board of Directors.

 Manfred is Chief Executive Officer and a member of the Board of infirst Healthcare.
 Manfred was latterly President of GlaxoSmithKline's Consumer Health business across Europe, having previously led the North-American and German businesses.
 He enjoyed 25 highly successful years at GSK and its legacies and has also given long service to industry trade association boards in both the US and Europe.
 Manfred studied Business and Economics at The University of Cologne.